Causal Spillover Effects Using Instrumental Variables: Setup

-Let $(Z_{ig},Z_{jg})$ be the vector of instruments for unit $i$ and her peer, taking values $(z,z')\in\{0,1\}^2$.
-Borrowing from the literature on imperfect compliance in RCT's, I will often refer to the instruments $(Z_{ig},Z_{jg})$ as ``treatment assignments''.
-However, all the results in the paper apply not only to cases in which the researcher has control on the assignment mechanism of $(Z_{ig},Z_{jg})$, as in an encouragement design, but also to cases in which the instruments come from a natural experiment \citep[see e.g.][]{Angrist-Krueger_2001_JEP,Titiunik_2020_Chapter}.
+The goal is to study the effect of a treatment on an outcome of interest $Y_{ig}$, allowing for within-group spillovers.
+The individual treatment status of unit $i$ in group $g$ is denoted by $D_{ig}$, taking values $d\in\{0,1\}$.\footnote{Section \ref{app:multi} in the supplemental appendix generalizes the setup to multiple treatment levels.} For each unit $i$, $D_{jg}$ with $j\ne i$ is the treatment indicator corresponding to unit $i$'s peer.
+Treatment take-up can be endogenous and is allowed to be arbitrarily correlated with individual characteristics, both observable and unobservable.
+To address this endogeneity, I assume the researcher has access to a pair of instrumental variables, $(Z_{ig},Z_{jg})$ for unit $i$ and her peer $j$, taking values $(z,z')\in\{0,1\}^2$.
+These instruments are as-if randomly assigned in a sense formalized below.
+Borrowing from the literature on imperfect compliance in RCTs, I will often refer to the instruments $(Z_{ig},Z_{jg})$ as ``assignments'', as they indicate whether an individual is assigned (or encouraged) to get the treatment.
+However, all the results in the paper apply not only to cases in which the researcher has control on the assignment mechanism of $(Z_{ig},Z_{jg})$, as in an encouragement design, but also to cases in which the instruments come from a natural experiment (\citealp[see e.g.][for general discussions]{Angrist-Krueger_2001_JEP,Titiunik_2020_Chapter} and \citealp[][for an application]{Rincke-Traxler_2011_Restat}).

-The potential treatment status for unit $i$ in group $g$ will be denoted by $D_{ig}(z,z')$, and we say there are spillover effects on unit $i$'s treatment status if $D_{ig}(z,1)-D_{ig}(z,0)\ne 0$ for some $z=0,1$.
-The observed treatment status is $D_{ig}(Z_{ig},Z_{jg})$.
-The following assumption imposes some restrictions on the relationship between potential outcomes, potential treatment statuses and the instruments.
+For a given realization of the treatment statuses $(D_{ig},D_{jg})=(d,d')$ and the instruments $(Z_{ig},Z_{jg})=(z,z')$, the potential outcome for unit $i$ in group $g$ is a random variable denoted by $Y_{ig}(d,d',z,z')$.
+I assume that instruments do not directly affect potential outcomes, an assumption commonly known as the exclusion restriction.